Squaw Valley-Miramonte AVA: Climate

-Soil
+Soils

-The majority of the soils within the AVA are derived from granitic material, mainly quartz diorite which differ from the Valley’s predominately sandy loam soils.
+The majority of the soils within the AVA are derived from granitic material, mainly quartz diorite which differ from the Valley's predominately sandy loam soils.
 The three most common soil series are the Vista, Sierra, and Auberry series.
 All three soil series are described as having good drainage reducing the risk of root disease.
 The soils within the AVA are severely deficient in nitrogen, a nutrient necessary for vine growth, and therefore require supplementation.
 Additionally, soils in some of the vineyards have an excess of potassium, which interferes with the vines' ability to uptake magnesium.
 Much decomposing granite is just below the soil, making vines work hard to push down roots.
 As a result, magnesium must be added to the soil in these vineyards.
 To the north, the soils are primarily of the Coarsegold and Trabuco series, which are derived from weathered schist and igneous rock, respectively.
 The most common soil series east are the Holland series, derived from weathered granitic rock, and the Aiken series, derived from volcanic rocks.
 These soils are more acidic than the soils due to deep mats of decomposing needle litter from conifer trees.
 South and west, within the San Joaquin Valley, alluvial soils such as San Joaquin loam and San Joaquin sandy loam become common, as are soils of the Hanford and Greenfield series.
 These soils are all less acidic and have finer textures than the soils of Squaw Valley.